-It's important to know what to expect the day of surgery, after surgery and when you go home.
+It's important to know what to expect the day of surgery, after surgery and hip and knee replacement recovery.

 Before Joint Replacement Surgery

-Preparation before surgery is the key to a speedy recovery.
-Once you decide you want to have your knee or hip replaced, there are a lot of things to keep track of and remember to do—and, timing is important.
+Preparation before surgery is the key to total joint replacement rehabilitation.
+Once you decide to treat your knee or hip arthritis, there are a lot of things to keep track of and remember to do—and timing is important.
 To help you prepare and know more about what to expect, download a comprehensive pre- and post-surgery checklist.

 WATCH WHAT TO EXPECT DURING SURGERY